 Direct deposit also saves you time.
 Once you link your bank account, you never have to drive to the bank and wait in line to deposit a check again.
 The automated process lets you spend more time on the important things in life.
 Early direct deposit is even more beneficial because you get access to your money before the typical payday.

 Cons of Direct Deposit

 The speedy and straightforward process does have some drawbacks.
-For instance, 6.5% of American households do not have a primary bank account, which translates to 14.1 million individuals.
+For instance, 6.5% of American households don’t have a primary bank account, which translates to 14.1 million individuals.

 Hispanics and African Americans have disproportionately high levels of being unbanked, with each group hitting double digital rates.
-The common reasons that people do not have bank accounts is a lack of money.
-Others do not trust banks or do not have access to reliable financial institutions.
+The common reason people don’t have bank accounts is a lack of money.
+Others don’t trust banks or have access to reliable financial institutions.

 Some other drawbacks of direct deposits include:

 - The fact that changing banks is a hassle

 Direct deposit may leave you vulnerable to online attacks.
 Hackers can exploit databases that have bugs and don’t have authentication to access sensitive information.
 Make sure to use strong passwords and a password protector to mitigate your risk.